Portfolio

 Side projects

-Survival analysis with clinical and gene expression data
+Survival analysis using gene expression & clinical data (Cox models)

 Figure: C-index comparison of multiple survival models.